-Following the Hearing, the Hearing Officers will deliberate and will render a finding of Responsible or Not Responsible for the Responding Party's alleged misconduct as well as decide any sanctions, conditions and/or restrictions if applicable.
-The Hearing Officers will inform the Deputy Title IX Coordinator for Students in writing within five (5) university working days of the decision(s).
-Outcomes of the Hearing will be provided to the Reporting Party and the Responding Party in writing within five (5) university working days after the Hearing Officers inform the Deputy Title IX Coordinator for Students of their decision(s).
+Following the hearing, the Hearing Officers will deliberate and will render a finding of responsible or not responsible for the Responding Party's alleged misconduct as well as decide any sanctions, conditions and/or restrictions if applicable.
+Any findings of the investigation will be based upon a preponderance of the evidence, which means more likely than not.
+The Hearing Officers will inform the Reporting Party and the Responding Party in writing within five (5) business days of their decision(s).

-Either the Reporting Party or Responding Party may utilize Disciplinary Appeal Procedures outlined in sub-section "d" below.
+Either the Reporting Party or Responding Party may utilize the Appeal Procedures outlined in sub-section "f" below.

-c.
+iii.
 Conduct Outcomes/Findings (Sanctions, Conditions, Restrictions)